Entering his third year at the helm of the program, head coach Curtis Johnson previews the 2014 season

 Prior to SAHS, Johnson was the wide receivers/tight end/special teams (return) coach and recruiting coordinator at Millsaps College.
 During his time with the Majors, he helped the team to a Southern Collegiate Athletic Conference title in 2006 and tied for the championship in 2008.
 Millsaps recorded a 20-1 overall record in conference play from 2006-08 and the 2008 Majors completed the season ranked No. 3 in the nation.

 Fifteen of Johnson's receivers earned all-conference honors over a four-year period.
 Among those receivers who Johnson played an influential role in helping was Eric McCarty, who completed his career as the school's all-time leader for receptions and tied the record for touchdowns scored.
-Chris Jackson went on to win a Grey Cup with the Calgary Stampede and he also coached Milton Collins, who also went on to play for Calgary.
+Chris Jackson went on to win a Grey Cup with the Calgary Stampede and he also coached Milton Collins, who played for Calgary.

-Before that, Johnson began his first stint at St. Augustine High School as the passing coordinator and wide receiver/tight ends coach in 2005, but left to pursue the college opportunity as Millsaps College later that year.
+Before that, Johnson began his first stint at St. Augustine High School as the passing coordinator and wide receiver/tight ends coach in 2005, but left to pursue the college opportunity at Millsaps later that year.

 From 2000-05, Johnson was the offensive coordinator and wide receivers/tight ends coach at O. Perry Walker, where he helped the team to the 2002 state finals, three consecutive district championships (2002-04) and coached seven receivers to 1,000-yard seasons.
 Among his pupils was future LSU Tiger and San Diego Charger receiver Craig Davis.
 A total of 18 players went on to play Division I college football, including 11 from the class of 2002.